 The Daintree Rainforest was added to the world heritage list in 1988.
 The area protected under World Heritage listing covers an area of approximately 12,000 square kilometres and stretches from Townsville to Cooktown.
 75 per cent of which is tropical rainforest, an area equivalent to about the size of Sydney.
 It is known as the Wet Tropics.
 This area that has been World Heritage Listed also has the highest number of plant and animal species in the world that are rare, or threatened with extinction.

+The Daintree Rainforest is estimated to be 130 million years old which is tens of millions of years older than the Amazon Rainforest.
 This natural wonder is home to thousands of species of birds and other wildlife including 30% of Australia’s frog, reptile and marsupial species in Australia, 65% of the country’s bat and butterfly species as well as 18% of all bird species.
 12,000 insect species can also be found right here in the Daintree Rainforest.